FIWARE/tutorials.Relationships-Linked-Data/README.md

 ![](https://jason-fox.github.io/tutorials.Relationships-Linked-Data/img/entities-ld.png)

-A complete data model must be understandable by both developer and machines.
+The complete data model must be understandable by both developers and machines.

 -   A full Human readable definition of this data model can be found [online](https://fiware.github.io/tutorials.Step-by-Step/schema).